marcusalenius/marcusalenius.github.io/markdown/attention.md

 ### Multiple Key, Query, and Value Spaces

-So far, we’ve seen one set of transformed spaces: one for keys, one for queries, and one for values.
+So far, we've seen one set of transformed spaces: one for keys, one for queries, and one for values.
 Take the value space for example.
 It was made to be great at separating different meanings of words, for example the two meanings of "apple".
 That is, it's good at determining the semantics of a word.
 However, this is not the only way words influence each other, and thus not the only thing we should take into account when updating the embeddings of the words.

 We would like to be able to simultaneously consider many different linguistic features.
 In addition to the semantics, we also want to consider something like grammatical relations.
 For example, how adjectives modify nouns.
 We want to be able to distinguish a red apple from a green apple.